 In addition to audits, risk is assessed at Nest suppliers via direct engagement with workers through individual and group interviews, as well as tablet-based worker surveys.

 Reporting concerns or raising issues related to modern slavery

 Multiple options for reporting issues related to modern slavery are available to Nest workers, including a helpline that gives callers an option to report concerns anonymously, which is promoted through internal policies, communications, and trainings.
 In addition, we strictly prohibit retaliation for raising concerns.

 If a modern slavery concern is raised through the helpline or other reporting channels, Google's Ethics and Compliance team coordinates with appropriate stakeholders at Nest and at Google to investigate and address the issue.
 If a reported concern is substantiated, the corrective response may involve working with the supplier to ensure that the issue is addressed or, if that is not possible, terminating the supplier.

 Modern slavery is a complex challenge that cannot be solved overnight.
-Therefore, our efforts to combat these practices are ongoing, evolving, and continually improving.
-We intend to increase our efforts to ensure that modern slavery is not taking place in our supply chains and business operations.
+Our efforts to combat these practices are ongoing, evolving, and continually improving.
+We made progress in 2017 and intend to continue our momentum in 2018.

 This statement was approved by Nest Labs, Inc.’s and Nest Labs (Europe) Ltd.’s Board of Directors.